What is Asthma?

 Step 2 - Make a Plan

-Ask your doctor to help you create your child's Asthma Action Plan.
-Work with your doctor to create an Asthma Action Plan that will help you learn to prevent your child's asthma attacks.
+Ask your doctor to help you create an Asthma Action Plan to prevent asthma attacks.

-- Also available from the NIH National Heart, Lung and Blood Institute in HTML, PDF and Espanol at www.nhlbi.nih.gov/health/public/lung/asthma/asthma_actplan.htm and from the Public Health Institute in English, Spanish, Vietnamese and Chinese www.rampasthma.org/info-resources/asthma-action-plans/
+- Also available from the NIH National Heart, Lung and Blood Institute in HTML, PDF and Espanol at the National Heart, Lung, and Blood Institution website Exit and in English, Spanish, Vietnamese and Chinese at the Public Health Institute website.
+Exit

 Step 3 - Asthma-Proof Your Home

 Triggers are a part of everyday life.
 Asthma attacks can be triggered by things like mold growing on your shower curtain or tiny dust mites that live in blankets, pillows, or your child's stuffed animals.
-Learn more about things that might trigger an asthma attack and what you can do to get rid of them and help your child stay healthy.
+Learn more about things that might trigger an asthma attack and what you can do to get rid of them and to stay healthy.

-EPA's IAQ Tools for Schools Program offers tools and resources to empower school communities to protect children from environmental asthma triggers.
+- EPA's IAQ Tools for Schools guidance offers tools and resources to empower school communities to protect children from environmental asthma triggers.

-Implementing An Asthma Home Visit Program: 10 Steps to Help Health Plans Get Started (PDF) (24 pp., 930 K) provides health care providers and healthcare plan administrators with information, education and resources to incorporate environmental management into clinical practices and standards of care for asthma patients.
-Use the publication number EPA 402-K-05-006 to order this publication.
+- Home Visits: The EPA publication Implementing An Asthma Home Visit Program: 10 Steps to Help Health Plans Get Started provides health care providers and healthcare plan administrators with information, education and resources to incorporate environmental management into clinical practices and standards of care for asthma patients.